Connect with City Council

 How can we get “mini Roundabouts” at each 4 way intersection of Main Street, east of 8th?
 My concerns are for safety and speeding issues.
 The mini roundabout at 13th & Main, is working better than the the configuration at 14th & Main (Plus large vehicles/trucks cannot make the turn without collapsing the flexible posts).
 An obstacle directly in the path of vehicles, appears to be the only thing to slow them down.
 Thank you for your .
 Julie Mesdag

-Jwmesdag asked about 1 month agoThank you for taking the time to share your questions and comments ahead of our upcoming Town Hall event.
+Jwmesdag asked 4 months agoThank you for taking the time to share your questions and comments ahead of our upcoming Town Hall event.
 We appreciate your engagement and interest in shaping the discussion on the issues that matter most to our community.

 Your questions will be included as part of the Town Hall conversation, helping guide the topics and discussions with city staff and leadership.